-Welcome to the Brown Library guide to BruKnow, our brand new catalog!
-We hope to answer your questions here and give you an introduction to the new system.
+Welcome to the Brown Library guide to BruKnow, our library catalog.
+We hope to answer your questions here and give you an introduction to the system.
 If any of your questions aren't answered on this guide, please search the FAQ below.

 One thing to keep in mind:

 When you enter a search, you are likely to see a moving diamonds pattern which tells you it's working.
 If this pattern continues without any sign of stopping, it's likely you've gotten caught in a loop.
 The simplest way to stop this is to clear your browser/cookies cache.

 You can begin your search by using the box on the library home page.
 Here you have the option of doing a general search of most resources or using the buttons beneath the box to limit to Books and Ebooks, Ebooks only, Articles only, or Journals by title.

 When you leave the library homepage and move to the catalog itself, you'll find that, as you begin to type into the BruKnow search box, you'll be offered the following search options:

 You can also click the magnifying glass to bring up a dropdown list of search scope options or use the Advanced Search button for even more options.